Cars, a cocktail and a celebrity: South Koreans succumb to Tesla fever

 "I am not interested in cars, but I am interested in the Tesla brand and its technology," the 39-year-old told Reuters.

+The Model 3 is now the country's number two imported vehicle, ahead of the BMW 5 series and the Audi A6, and just behind the Mercedes E-Class.

-By contrast, Hyundai Motor Co, the dominant automaker in South Korea, saw sales of its Kona EV slump 31per cent in June to 2,513 vehicles.
+By contrast, Hyundai, the dominant automaker in South Korea, saw sales of its Kona EV slump 31 per cent in June to 2,513 vehicles.

 Another 4,000 to 5,000 South Korean customers have the Model 3 on order, although most of them may have to wait until at least September for delivery, said a source familiar with the matter.
 The source was not authorised to speak to the media and declined to be identified.